nest/nest-simulator/extras/userdoc/md/documentation/using_nest_with_music.md

 vm n Connect
 10 Simulate

 Running the example using `mpirun -np 2 music minimalmusicsetup.music` yields the following output, which shows that the neurons in both processes receive the same input from the `spike_generator` in the first NEST process and show the same membrane potential trace.

     NEST v1.9.svn (C) 1995-2008 The NEST Initiative -70
-    -70
-    -68.1559
-    -61.9174
-    -70
-    -70
-    -70
-    -65.2054
-    -62.1583

-    NEST v1.9.svn (C) 1995-2008 The NEST Initiative -70